Azure/azure-openapi-validator/CONTRIBUTING.md

    > **Troubleshooting**: if you get `error   |   Error: Can only create file URIs from absolute paths.
 Got 'packages\azure-openapi-validator\autorest\readme.md'` then ensure you passed `--use=./packages/azure-openapi-validator/autorest` and not `--use=packages/azure-openapi-validator/autorest`.

-# How to disable or enable existing Spectral rules
+# How to set a Spectral rule to run only in staging

-- Set the Spectral rule severity to `off` to disable it.
-Revert that to enable it back.
+1. Given a Spectral rule definition. e.g. [ProvisioningStateSpecifiedForLROPut in az-arm.ts](https://github.com/Azure/azure-openapi-validator/blob/225d507ede59ab5371dd84328422c9f525dca21c/packages/rulesets/src/spectral/az-arm.ts#LL82C5-L82C40), you can disable it from running in production by adding `stagingOnly: true` property.
+Don't forget to add a comma at the end!
+   - The rules are disabled only for production runs.
+Staging LintDiff runs always run all enabled Spectral rules.
-  - For an example of 3 rules being disabled, see [this file diff](https://github.com/Azure/azure-openapi-validator/pull/506/files#diff-4c1382203db84bcd9df61a5bbf90823d0e1f39a833e8eaa1a5be96ca4a4e9b61).
+   - For an example of few rules being set to `stagingOnly`, see [this file diff](https://github.com/Azure/azure-openapi-validator/pull/506/files#diff-4c1382203db84bcd9df61a5bbf90823d0e1f39a833e8eaa1a5be96ca4a4e9b61).
-- Follow the instructions given in the [`How to deploy your changes`](#how-to-deploy-your-changes) section.
+2. Follow the instructions given in the [`How to deploy your changes`](#how-to-deploy-your-changes) section.

+To re-enable the rule for production runs, delete the property and re-deploy the rule.

+If you want to completely disable a rule then change its severity to `"off"`.

 # How to verify which Spectral rules are running in Production and Staging LintDiff